The NZ govt last month rejected the AML exemption application for Tax Agents (brought forward by CA ANZ).

 - Additional resources will have to be allocated to increase AML/CFT compliance as this has significantly increased the number of captured activities that Accountants have to deal with on a day-to-day basis.

 While this is a significant increase in compliance that accounting firms have to handle, there are a number of ways this can be handled.

 Obviously spending additional money on non-revenue generating functions is a pain for any business but the beauty of compliance is it’s industry wide.
 If you have to do it, so do your competitors.
-Which means if you can provide your clients with a smooth, world-class onboarding experience, you’ll win more business (see our blog on ‘competitive compliance’ for more on this).
+Which means if you can provide your clients with a smooth, world-class onboarding experience, you’ll win more business.

 First AML & how we can help